ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 ### RouterState.Full

-When this property is set to `RouterState.Full`, `@ngrx/router-store` will use the `FullRouterStateSerializer` serializer to serialize the Angular router event.
+When this property is set to `RouterState.Full`, `@ngrx/router-store` uses the `FullRouterStateSerializer` serializer to serialize the Angular router event.

-The metadata on the action will contain the Angular router event, e.g. `NavigationStart` and `RoutesRecognized`.
+The metadata on the action contains the Angular router event, e.g. `NavigationStart` and `RoutesRecognized`.

 <code-example header="app.module.ts">
 StoreRouterConnectingModule.forRoot({